Skip to main content

 Certified practice activities

-Certified practice activities are the restricted activities laid out in Limits and Conditions for Certified Practice of the RPN Scope of Practice standard.
+Certified practice activities are the restricted activities laid out in Limits and Conditions of the Acting Within Autonomous Scope of Practice (RPN Certified Practice) standard.
 It is important to be familiar with the limits and conditions that must be met when practicing in the OUD practice area.

 The DSTs mentioned earlier set the parameters for certified practice activities—only those activities included in the DSTs are authorized.
 Certified Practice DSTs and competencies are maintained by the Nurses and Nurse Practitioners of BC (NNPBC) and the BC Centre on Substance Use (BCCSU) and can be accessed through their respective websites.